What to Measure and How to Track the Most Important Sales Metrics

 1. It's not very common to find sales professionals who register every call they make, or emails sent, etc. Even with VoIP tools or email automation, at some point the salesperson ends up contacting the lead by means that are not always so conventional (using their own cell phone, WhatsApp, Facebook Messenger, LinkedIn Chat, among others);

 2. Anyone who has worked with prospecting knows that the success rate of activities varies a lot over the days.
-I've worked with salespeople that in a few days converted 2 meetings with 10 calls and the next day, doing the same thing, needed more than 60.
+I've worked with salespeople who, in a few days, converted 2 meetings with 10 calls, and the next day, doing the same thing, needed more than 60.

 Even if you do a more robust statistical analysis and find your success rate is 15% between activities and scheduled meetings, try making 20 calls a day and see if you'll schedule 3 meetings/day.